WhatsTheDeetz/kip/KIP0/KIP0.md

 **Status change: last-call to accepted, rejected, or deferred**
 To transition a proposal status from `last-call` to `accepted`, `rejected`, or `deferred`, the following steps are carried out:

-1. The objection vote in KIP0c6 must resolve and show insufficient objection to the published recommendation.
+1. The objection vote must resolve and show insufficient objection to the published recommendation.
 2. A Sophon must open a pull request that assigns the proposal a status of `accepted`, `rejected`, or `deferred`, matching the Sophon recommendation.
 3. A Sophon must merge the pull request into the permanent governance repository.

 **Status change: last-call to draft**
 To transition a proposal status from `last-call` to `draft`, the following steps are carried out:

-1. The objection vote in KIP0c6 must resolve and show sufficient objection to the published recommendation.
+1. The objection vote must resolve and show sufficient objection to the published recommendation.
 2. A Sophon must open a pull request that assigns the proposal a status of `draft`.
 3. A Sophon must merge the pull request into the permanent governance repository.

 ### KIP0c5 Resubmission

-A KIP can be resubmitted from Pre-draft to Draft as many times as the author desires.
+A KIP can be resubmitted from `pre-draft` to `draft` as many times as the author desires.
 Depending on the circumstances of its rejection, deferral, or objection, it may not have immediate priority for review.

 ## KIP0d Changes after acceptance